 The case raises relevant questions regarding the scope of the right to freedom of expression, its limits in cases of political and public interest speech, and the extent to which state institutions are entitled to protection in that context.
 Additionally, this case also raises issues related to the protection afforded to non-governmental organisations (NGOs) in their role as public watchdogs.

 The intervention draws on international standards, with a particular emphasis on UN and Council of Europe standards.
 It develops three key points:

 - Relevant international standards for the protection of freedom of expression, particularly in the context of matters of public interest.

 - Relevance of NGOs in debates on matters of public interest.

 - Chilling effect that an interference on the public watchdog role of NGOs can have.

 Poland ranks 62 out of 180 in RSF’s World Press Freedom Index.
 European institutions such as the Committee on Civil Liberties, Justice and Home Affairs of the European Parliament and the Committee on Culture, Science, Education and Media of the Parliamentary Assembly of the Council of Europe have referred recently to the excessive use of defamation procedures by powerful people to silence journalists in Poland.

-If you are a journalist or citizen journalist in need of support, please click here.
+Reporting on environmental issues has become one of the most dangerous jobs in journalism.
+If you are an environmental journalist or citizen journalist in need of support, please click here.